AlokRanjanIN/Cognizant-AI_Internship/README.md

 │   └── README.md                # README for Task 2

 ├── Task3 / (Model Building and Interpretation)
-│   ├── datasets/                # Directory for datasets used in Task Three │   ├── modeling.ipynb           # Jupyter notebook for modeling
+│   ├── datasets/                # Directory for datasets used in Task 3
+│   ├── modeling.ipynb           # Jupyter notebook for modeling
 │   ├── results.pdf              # Model results
 │   └── README.md                # README for Task 3

 ├── Task4 / (Machine Learning Production)
-│   ├── datasets/                # Directory for datasets used in Task Four │   ├── module_train.py          # Python module for ML
+│   ├── datasets/                # Directory for datasets used in Task 4
+│   ├── module_train.py          # Python module for ML
 │   └── README.md                # README for Task 4